 Most business owners will be familiar with the phrase ‘turnover is vanity, profit is sanity but cash is king’.
-It is unclear who the original author was but we all tend to acknowledge it as a truism.
-However, despite believing that this is right, statistically most business failures are due to cash flow problems.
+It is unclear who the original author was but that doesn’t negate its truth.
+Statistically most business failures are due to cash flow problems.

 - Own it.
 The business owner/Managing Director must take ownership of the financial functions and this includes the area of cash control.
 This is an attitudinal issue, delegation is fine but abdication is not.
 The survival and well being of your business is at stake, you must view it as a priority that forecasting systems, monitors and controls are in place that deliver a well managed finance function.

 - Be holistic.
 View financial and cash controls as an integral part of running a successful business.
-Take time to understand how the availability (or otherwise) of cash is both influenced by, and influences, the P&L, the marketing plans, the new product development schedules, the planned acquisition etc. The availability of cash gives you options; the absence limits your room for manoeuvre in all areas.
-A business can be viewed as a living organism with cash being its life blood.
+Take time to understand how the availability (or otherwise) of cash is both influenced by, and influences, the P&L, the marketing plans, the new product development schedules, the planned acquisition as well as your ability to pay staff, VAT and corporation tax!

 - Be proactive.
 Influence the future rather than just react to the present.
 Take control and manage your cash on a daily basis.
 Look three months ahead to avoid cash “speed bumps”.
 Exactly what cash is planned to come in and go out, and when will this happen?
-Reconcile the cash movements with your bank balance.
-It cannot be over emphasised: a cash flow forecast is essential for any business.
-Being a forward looking tool the cash flow forecast is an immensely powerful driver of actions.
-The cash flow forecast will tell you if a scheduled sequence of transactions will breach your overdraft limit in five weeks time.
-You therefore have time to take the appropriate actions (be they financial, operational or sales) in order to avoid a cash crisis.
-‘It will be alright on the night’ is not an acceptable approach to cash management.
+Reconcile the cash movements with your bank balance; a cash flow forecast is essential for any business.

 - Be firm with yourself.
 Avoid over trading.
 That big order may look enticing but before you accept it ensure that you can finance it.
 The cash flow forecast will assist in suggesting phased solutions or the scale of any funding requirement.
 Be prepared to go back and re-negotiate (or even decline) a potential order rather than destroy your business.